-The limiting factor of the top speed was the safety of the car itself mainly the road noise and the think paneling of the body of the van.
+The limiting factor of the top speed was the safety of the car itself, mainly the road noise and the think panelling of the van’s body.
 Again I did not trust it.
 It did not feel safe at higher speeds.
-To try and help my concerns I purchased top qulaity very expensive tires to ensure maximum gripa nd contact with the road.
-This made both the ride and the control super smooth and enjpyable, but still, at more tan 110 the consturction of the vehicle body, windows and doors would vibrate and were noticably thin with a high road noice.
+To try and help my concerns, I purchased top-quality, very expensive tires to ensure maximum grip and contact with the road.
+This made both the ride and the control super smooth and enjoyable, but still, at more than 110, the construction of the vehicle body, windows and doors would vibrate and be noticeably thin with high road noise.

-So you soulc say I was Driving by How Safe The Car is.
+So you could say I was Driving by How Safe The Car is.
 This was the limiting factor to my speed.
-Vision on the big wide new Chinese highways was excellent and the highway design certainly could handle higher speeds.
-My visoin was not the limiting factor here.
+Vision on the big wide new Chinese highways was excellent, and the highway design certainly could handle higher speeds.
+My vision was not the limiting factor here.

 Drive-by How Safe The Car Is.